arg0NNY/BetterAnimations/docs/usage/customization.md

 </svg>
 icon in the bottom-left corner of the Animation card or simply right-click the card.

-The Animation card in the header of the Module settings provides the settings for currently selected Animations inside this Module.

 _BetterAnimations_ provides the following settings to configure the Animations:
 - Duration